elwizard33/Cyberpanel-Server-Wizard-Cleanup/docs/remediation.md

 ## 2. Dry-Run Philosophy

 The global settings default to non-destructive posture.
-Even if `AI_WIZARD_DRY_RUN=false`, the CLI requires explicit flags (`--delete` or `--kill`) to execute those specific action types.
+Even if `CYBERZARD_DRY_RUN=false`, the CLI requires explicit flags (`--delete` or `--kill`) to execute those specific action types.
 No implicit remediation occurs during a plain `scan`.

 ## 3. Evidence Preservation